 As you move forward to create the next stitch, the needle comes up through the fabric ahead of the last stitch.
 Right? 🤔

 That creates a longer stitch on the back as you bring the needle back down through the previous hole.
 Which makes it the perfect strongest stitch by hand.
+But it may look different if you use it to sew something back together.

 So, the back will have alternating short and long stitches, forming a kind of dashed or overlapping back stitch pattern.
 It won’t be as clean and straight as the front.
 But will hold the back stitch thread securely and create the desired effect on the front side of your embroidery.
 But the back look would be changed if you are doing back stitch in cross stitch or your embroidery pattern style.